-Driver Ed is supervised by Trooper Christopher Kelby at the Department of Safety.
-He can be reached at 227-4075 or Christopher.Kelby@dos.nh.gov
+Driver Ed is supervised by Trooper Richard Dupont at the Department of Safety.
+He can be reached at 227-4075 or Richard.H.Dupont@dos.nh.gov

 What if I get a 79 academic average in the class?

 You will have to retake the class.
 The same standard as the DMV exams.
 That being said there may be some wiggle room.
-If you got a 90 or better in the class, participated and worked hard during the class AND are progressing very well in drives, but just choked a bit on a test, there may be a options.
-If you were dragged kicking and screaming through the class or spent the class phoning it in and fail the final then you have already made your choice about passing the class.
+If you got a 90 or better in the class, participated and worked hard during the class AND are progressing very well in drives, but just choked a bit on a test, there may be options.
+If you were dragged kicking and screaming through the class or spent the class phoning it in and fail the final, then you have already made your choice about passing the class.
 You must academically pass the class with an 80 average in the class, an 80 or more on the final exam, and a 90 or better on an open book test.